Break the mental chains that keep you stuck in the past and start living a fuller, happier life. Use mindfulness-based cognitive therapy now.

 Are you struggling with changes in weight or appetite?

 Do you find yourself struggling to find motivation to complete small daily tasks?

 Do you feel a persistent feeling of sadness and or a loss of interest?

 Do you feel constantly tired and fatigued?

 Do you find yourself withdrawing from your friends and family?

 Do you have difficulty concentrating, remembering things and or making decisions?

 Have you tried the Pharmaceutical approach and found very little success with regard to dealing with your symptoms and improving the quality and vitality of your life?
 If you are suffering with any of the aforementioned symptoms, THERE IS HOPE.
 At Zone Psychology, we can provide you with viable treatment options that not only reduce these symptoms but help you gain back control of your life and thrive while being the best version of yourself.

-One of the things that makes us unique at Zone is that we combine Mindfulness and Biofeedback to optimize the nervous system.
-Our clients learn a variety of Mindfulness/Biofeedback tools and strategies to stabilize their mind while simultaneously optimizing their internal physiology and overall health.
+One of the things that makes us unique at Zone Psychology is that we combine Mindfulness cognitive therapy and Biofeedback to optimize the nervous system.
+Our clients learn a variety of mindfulness-based cognitive therapy / biofeedback tools and strategies to stabilize their mind while simultaneously optimizing their internal physiology and overall health.
 Are you sick and tired of being sick and tired?
-Zone will provide permanent and natural alternative solutions for those who are seeking non-pharmaceutical options to their health and well-being.
+Zone Psychology will provide permanent and natural alternative solutions for those who are seeking non-pharmaceutical options to their health and well-being.
+Contact us now!